-Our City Department Heads are constantly looking at ways to be as fiscally responsible as possible without jeopardizing our residents' safety and services.
+Our City Department Heads are constantly looking at ways to be fiscally responsible without jeopardizing our residents' safety and services.

 Kaukauna is still the greatest place on the face of the earth, thanks to the combined efforts of the City Council, City staff, volunteers, and residents.